troyhacks/MoonLight/docs/gettingstarted/installation.md

 **Step 5**: When connected to youe local WiFi network, enter the hostname in a browser (e.g. http://ml-home.local)

-!!! tip IP address
+!!! tip "IP address"
     Alternatively you can use the IP address of the device to connect.

-!!! warning
+!!! warning "reload UI"
     See step 2 if UI is not showing up: reload UI from ESP32-devices

 ## Setup MoonLight